resources

 For purposes of this policy, the following definitions apply:

-1. (1) regardless of how the charge, expense, deposit, rental, or payment is termed, described, requested, or required directly or indirectly; (2) in the form of money, goods, or services; and (3) that is a condition to a student’s full participation in an activity, course, or program that is provided, sponsored, or supported by the District.
+1. (1) regardless of how a District terms, describes, requests, or requires the charge, expense, deposit, rental, or payment is termed, described, requested, or required directly or indirectly; (2) in the form of money, goods, or services; and (3) that is a condition to a student’s full participation in an activity, course, or program that is provided, sponsored, or supported by the District.

 3. “Fee” does not include:

-1. A student fine specifically approved by the District for:
+1. A student fine that a District approves for:

 1. (1) failing to return school property;